Themed days - The productivity secret of Elon Musk

 Let’s do very simple math, just to show the power of themed days.
 For example, let’s say you want to learn Photoshop.
 Every day after work, when you’re already exhausted, you take one hour to learn the skill.

 But what if you schedule two themed days in a row, let’s say Friday and Saturday, and you devote 10 focused hours to learning Photoshop on both days?
 You would achieve in two days what you would otherwise achieve in one month.
 And If you decide to take online courses, the learning process would become even more productive and efficient.

-And there’s another benefit: I bet if you decide to learn for an hour a day after work, there are days when you’re too tired, when something else comes up, and so on.
+There’s another benefit: I bet if you decide to learn for an hour a day after work, there are days when you’re too tired, when something else comes up, and so on.
 One month quickly becomes two months, and soon the goal has fallen by the wayside.

 If you’re working on multiple projects at the same time, you can also use the themed days concept to avoid multitasking and stay more productive.
 You devote a certain day (or a couple of days) in a week to a specific project and stay brutally focused.

 As mentioned, Elon Musk devotes two days to Tesla, two days to SpaceX and one day to his solar company.
 As an alternative, you could devote: